 We know, we know.
-You don't even want to talk about it for fear bringing the subject up will cause you to catch the shanks.
-But like it or not, you might find yourself in a situation where you're going to want to deal.
+You don't even want to talk about the shanks for fear bringing the subject up will cause you to catch them.
+But like it or not, you might find yourself in a situation where you're going to want to know a solution.
 Though awful, the plague of the shanks is curable.

 He also gave us a drill that will cure your shanking woes.

 Set up like you’re going to hit it, and then put a tee in the ground just outside the toe of the club.
 While you’re swinging, think about keeping the grip end of the club near your body.
 “Miss the tee at impact, and you’ll hit the ball in the center of the face,” says Leadbetter.